Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Introduction

-This paper is organised as follow: In section II, we have reviewed the non-unitarity framework considered in this work.
-In that section, we have elaborately shown the effect of CC and NC measurements in neutrino oscillation probabilities.
-In section III, we have specified the details of the experiments considered in this work.
-In section IV, we have presented our results.
-The conclusions are drawn in section V.
+The paper is organized as follows: In section II, we review the NU framework both in the presence of heavy and light sterile neutrino, and show its effect on CC and NC measurements.
+In section III, we specify the details of the experiments considered in this work.
+In section IV, we present our results.
+Conclusions are drawn in section V.